Exploring the Obakamiga Wilderness

 An Island Feast

 It’s oppressively hot and sunny when we pull up to the dock at Loon Island for the weekly communal shore lunch.
 Homemade beans, bread, coleslaw, and tartar sauce are assembled on a long table to complement fried walleye.
 I feel for John and his staff as they stoke the open fire and slide coated fillets into bubbling oil under the hot afternoon sun.
-In an effort to stay out of their way, I sit under a shady tree, sip on a cold beer, and chat with fellow guests from Michigan, California, and Ohio.
+To stay out of their way, I sit under a shady tree, sip on a cold beer, and chat with fellow guests from Michigan, California, and Ohio.

 Shore Lunch

-Weekly shore lunch on loon island.
+Weekly shore lunch on Loon Island.

-After lunch we vie for walleye, only to find deep rocky structure to be void.
+After lunch we vie for walleye, only to find deep rocky structures to be void.
 We switch gears, heading to a broad flat of cabbage weed where we troll spinners and lob jigs to connect with pike, perch, and shade-seeking walleye.
 In the days that follow we continue to be surprised by the lake’s diverse angling.
 Whether hiding in thick weeds, swimming shallow flats or lurking over saddles, along edges or rock piles, the fish of Obakamiga keep us entertained.

 Guest with a Walleye